sourcegraph/handbook/content/strategy-goals/strategy/iam/index.md

 - Key Result 2: A technical roadmap is written to provide admins the ability to limit user sign-up based on an externally defined entity (i.e. a GitHub Organization or Team, Gitlab organization, LDAP group for SAML connections).
 - Key Result 3: Short term improvements are implemented to provide admins the ability to limit user sign up based on externally defined entities (i.e. GitHub organization, GitLab organization, IDAP group)

-**Product and Engineering OKR Alignment:** Objective #1: Faster Time-to-Value by enterprises.
+**Engineering OKR Alignment:** Objective #1: Faster Time-to-Value by enterprises.
 Today, customers who want to limit sign-ups to a specific group are either blocked or are required to spend extra time coordinating with our CE team to build a custom hack to achieve the desired outcome.
 By introducing this as a standard feature of Sourcegraph, customers who desire this will be able to deploy faster.